Codecademy/docs/content/react/concepts/components/components.md

 ---
-Title: "Components"
+Title: 'Components'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "Components"
+  - 'Components'
-  - "React"
+  - 'React'
 CatalogContent:
-  - "react-101"
+  - 'react-101'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 In React, components make up the UI of the application.
 Components are pieces of code that are reuseable and independent.
 Each component comes with 1 or 2 of the following things: